3Ution-BK/Homework_Fundamentals-of-data-analytics/README.md

 ## Caution

-The database will not upload to github.
-Instead, it will be noted in the file.
+Some database will not upload to github.
+In this case, it will be noted in the file.